 Fata Voice News Agency

-Responding to points raised by JUI-F Chief Maulana Fazal ur Rehman and others members, the minister said status quo would be maintained in holding the general election 2018 in FATA.
+Responding to points raised by JUI-F Chief Maulana Fazal ur Rehman and other members, the minister said status quo would be maintained in holding the general election 2018 in FATA.

 “Elections will be held on existing 12 National Assembly seats for FATA,” he said and clarified that the bill being introduced in the parliament related to determining seats of FATA in provincial assembly.